Schools are where mental health concerns are often first noticed.

 A: We are determined to help improve children's access to care by utilizing technology and integrating services into nontraditional places.
 Through creativity and collaboration, we believe we can help address the student mental health needs so many school districts struggle with.

-A: We understand how difficult it is to access children's mental health services in rural communities because we also live here.
-Healthcare in rural America can be a challenge.
+A: We understand how difficult it is to access children's mental health services through traditional mental health systems.
+Finding healthcare can be a challenge.
 Besides waiting months for an appointment, families may also have to drive significant distances to a provider's office.
 This means lost instructional time for the student.
-Placing services in schools is convenient for rural families, and helps reduce the stigma associated with mental health care.
+Placing services in schools is convenient for families, and helps reduce the stigma associated with mental health care.